BOONE, N.C. — As an undergraduate student, Greg Lester was falling behind at the University of Kentucky (UK) in the 1990s.

 “Success of our students is absolutely a team effort,” he said.

 Overall, these programs and initiatives appear effective.
-Appalachian’s overall retention rate now exceeds 88 percent, which is 20 percent higher than the national average.
+Appalachian’s overall retention rate is 87.2 percent, which is nearly 20 percent higher than the national average.

 To help faculty and staff easily access resources with which to assist students in need early, OSS has partnered with the Early Intervention Team, a faculty and staff-led entity, and the Office of the Dean of Students to prepare a “Quick Referral Guide for Faculty and Staff.”